Angurugu, Northern Territory: Traditional owners

 The traditional owners of Groote Eylandt, the Warnindhilyagwa people, have 14 clan groups, which make up the two moieties on Groote Eylandt.
 The clans maintain their traditions and have strong ties with the people in the community of Numbulwar and on Bickerton Island.

 Governance

-As of 2020, the East Arnhem Regional Council is the local government for Angurugu, which is in the council's Anindilyakwa Ward.
+As of 2025, the Groote Archipelago Regional Council is the local government for Angurugu, which is in the council's Central Ward.

 The Anindilyakwa Land Council is the land council to the community, responsible for matters under the Aboriginal Land Rights (Northern Territory) Act 1976.